 Welcome to UCC Health Matters

-- Protection the health and promoting the wellbeing of students, staff and wider community through policies and practices
+- The protection of health and the promotion of wellbeing for staff, students, and the wider community through policies and practices

-- Increasingly relating health promotion to research and teaching
+- Relating health promotion to research and teaching

 - Developing health promotion alliances and outreach links in the community.

-UCC Health Matters has been established to improve student and staff health and wellbeing, to help co-ordinate any and all health promoting events and projects on campus, so as to improve their effectiveness and impact, whilst also seeking to ensure that UCC as a place of study and work is health-enabling and health-promoting.
+UCC Health Matters has been established to improve staff and students' health and wellbeing, to help co-ordinate any and all health promoting events/projects on campus, so as to improve their effectiveness and impact whilst also seeking to ensure that UCC as a place of study and work is health-enabling and health-promoting.

 UCC achieved its goal in becoming a recognised Health Promoting University in February 2015.
-Through UCC's Health Matters, HSE South presented UCC with a flag which represents the university's continued commitment to Health Promotion for all students and staff.
+Through UCC Health Matters, HSE South presented UCC with a flag which represents the university's continued commitment to Health Promotion for all staff and students.

 If you are interested, click on the side bar to read the UCC Health Matters Action Plan.

-UCC Health Matters has 8 action areas, of which each has a working group made up of staff and students.
+UCC Health Matters has 6 action areas.
+Each of these areas have a working group made up of both staff and students:

 - Mental Health & Wellbeing